 9. Offer Live Chat Support

 Live chat is an excellent way to find out what your customers think of your offer and to encourage them to sign up for your free trial.
-It helps make sales, too; 38% of customers made sales just because they were able to ask questions at the right time.
+It helps make sales, too; 38% of customers made purchases just because they were able to ask questions at the right time.

 Using live chat will help you figure out what information people need to complete the signup.
 When you know that, you can tweak your marketing copy accordingly.